harding/old-docs-history-bitcoin.org/en/developer-guide.md

 A single transaction can spend bitcoins to multiple outputs, as would be the case when sending satoshis to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
-Any subsequent reference is a forbidden [double spend][]---an attempt to spend the same satoshis twice.
+Any subsequent reference is a forbidden double spend---an attempt to spend the same satoshis twice.

 Outputs are not the same as Bitcoin addresses.
 You can use the same address in multiple transactions, but you can only use each output once.